theguly/iris-doc-src/docs/getting_started.md

 - ``worker``: Jobs handler relying on RabbitMQ
 - ``nginx``: A NGINX reverse proxy

 Each service can be built independently, which is useful when developing.
-In this QuickStart everything will be built at once.
+In this QuickStart everything is built at once.

 ``` bash
 #  Clone the iris-web repository